Eliastik/page-shadow/ROADMAP.md

 #### Planned/ideas

 * [ ] Several "shades" of background color for the themes? -> detect element with lightness < 0.05 (use existing hsl code)
+* [ ] Only display confirmation on Advanced settings page reload/exit when a change of the settings is unsaved (uses existing code for displaying icon)
 * [ ] Comment the code: doc for methods/functions
 * [ ] Simplify code applying Shadow Roots styles?
 * [ ] No longer rely on classes for styling (filter rules and background detection) -> auto generation of a CSS style sheet? (see https://developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions/API/tabs/insertCSS)